Australia's largest telco was the first to jump on the LTE train, launching its first services in October 2011.

 Telstra also had Australia's first Category 4 (Cat 4) LTE device available from mid-2013.
 Currently, Telstra has Cat 4 LTE networks in Perth, Adelaide and Brisbane, with plans to expand it to the rest of Australia.

 Also known as LTE-Advanced, Cat 4 LTE can theoretically push download speed up to 150Mbps.
-Telstra has also trialed LTE-A carrier aggregation, mixing three 20MHz channels used on 1800MHz and 2600MHz bands to reach 450Mbps speeds.
+Telstra also moved on to trial the LTE-Advanced Cat 9 carrier aggregation coverage and began implementing it in major CBD centres in April 2015.
+Cat 9 mixes three 20MHz channels used on 1800MHz and 2600MHz bands to reach 450Mbps speeds.

-Telstra has big plans for 4G network developed, with the company trialing Skinet for in-flight LTE data use, as well as LTE-Broadcast, which the telco hopes will help reduce network congestion by streaming the same data content to multiple devices at the same or differing times, similar to a TV broadcast.
+Telstra has big plans for 4G network developed, with the company trialing Skinet for in-flight LTE data use, as well as bringing LTE-Broadcast online in May, which the telco hopes will help reduce network congestion by streaming the same data content to multiple devices at the same or differing times, similar to a TV broadcast.

 Telstra offers a couple of dongle options for connecting PCs and wireless devices to its 4G network.
 There's a USB dongle, and a wireless dongle, which takes the LTE signal and converts it to a wireless hotspot for multiple devices to connect to.